0xSpaceShard/starknet-hardhat-plugin/README.md

 Accounts are deployed in the same network as the one passed as an argument to the `npx hardhat starknet-deploy-account` CLI command.

-To use the wallet in your scripts, use the `getWallet` utility function (using `Account.getAccountFromAddress(..., "OpenZeppelin")` will probably not work):
+To use the wallet in your scripts, use the `getWallet` utility function (using `Account.getAccountFromAddress(...)` will probably not work):

 ```typescript
 import { starknet } from "hardhat";